 - Respiratory failure (when your lungs can’t get enough air).

 Alcohol withdrawal deaths can be prevented or reduced with proper medical attention and care.
 In fact, research suggests 24-hour medical care for alcohol detox to help ensure your health and safety.4

-How to Safely Manage Alcohol Withdrawal
+How to Safely Detox from Alcohol

 If you or someone you know is thinking about quitting drinking, you are not alone, and help is available.
 To find support, schedule an appointment with your primary care doctor or a mental health therapist.
-They can give you referrals to detox and substance abuse treatment programs they think will be most helpful for you.
+They can give you referrals to alcohol detox and substance abuse treatment programs they think will be most helpful for you.

 Professional medical detox programs can help reduce the risks of severe alcohol withdrawal.
 Trained staff members can give prescription medicines as needed to help ease withdrawal symptoms.
 These medicines can help prevent or manage seizures, tremors, and symptoms of delirium or hallucinations.4